 I also like data.
 As a researcher/consultant/designer, I work more often with qualitative data than I do with quantitative data.
 I am not an educational policy maker, nor am I aspiring to be.
 I do aspire to helping others engage with the data and what it can tell us about our schools, our communities, our priorities, and our kids.
 And brainstorm with others about what we can do as regular parents to support teachers and students and learning in the context of public education.

-I am a member of Illinois Raise Your Hand, a group I stumbled across a few months ago and which I think is doing some outstanding, unbiased work on advocating for CPS parents and students within the CPS District.
-I think they have provided a reasonable, balanced perspective about public education in Chicago during the chaotic storm of press releases and marketing over the past many months.
+and I think they do some outstanding, unbiased work on advocating for CPS parents and students within the CPS District.
+They have provided a reasonable, balanced perspective about public education in Chicago during the chaotic storm of press releases and marketing.
 They have created a space for parents to talk, ask questions, and disagree without being disagreeable.
 As a parent, I value that because I haven’t felt like I’ve had any voice at the District level at all.
 (Shout out to IRYH!
 Thanks for going to all of those CPS Board Meetings so I haven’t had to.)

 However, the work I do on CPSApples2Apples is for everyone.
 Anyone is welcome to take and use the data as they need it.
 We don’t own the data.
 This data is from CPS, City of Chicago, ISBE, ICNS, and any other organizations that are accountable for it.
 We extract the data from unfriendly formats (like PDFs) and merge it.
 Make it public.
 Sometimes analyze or visualize it.
 We also do basic field research to compare the numbers on the spreadsheets to real life in order to better understand the numbers.

-As of the Summer of 2013, this project has grown beyond a one-time data project.
-Other groups have become involved over the course of the past year, including but not limited to folks at the Chicago Hack Night and Data Potlucks from 1871, members of other localized community organizations, teachers, principals, administrators, charter and non-charter school representatives, and so on.
-However, the mission of the original data project remains the same.
+As of the Summer of 2013, this project had grown beyond a one-time data project.
+Other groups become involved, including but not limited to folks at the Chicago Hack Night and Data Potlucks from 1871, members of other localized community organizations, teachers, principals, administrators, charter and non-charter school representatives, and so on.
+However, the mission of the original data project remained the same.
 To get as much data opened and into the public space about Chicago Public Schools as we possibly can to benefit CPS parents and students.